thanhnbt/kubernetes-debug-tips/readme.md

     - Get API server address
     - POST `<address>:8080/healthz` or `<address>:8080/healthz/ping` ??
   - check kubectl skew, supporte +/-1 version of API server
 - Kubectl latency is too high?
+Kiểm tra độ trễ của kubeclt
   - What is the SLO?
-  - check API server logs from Container Insights
+  - check API server logs from Container Insights (Kiểm tra log API của server)
   - What instance type is used for etcd?
 IOPS-bound?
   - Use an SSD locally attached to the node instead of over-network?
 - How do we make sure etcd scales?
 How big is the typical database?
 What are the limits around it?
   - For large clusters, configure API server to store events in a dedicated etcd instance
-- Building large k8s clusters: https://www.youtube.com/watch?v=kDwQ991NCkg
+- Building large k8s clusters: (Dựng large k8s cluster) https://www.youtube.com/watch?v=kDwQ991NCkg
 - Why HPA is not scaling pods?
   - Is metrics-server installed?
 - Why is Cluster Autoscaler not scaling the cluster?
   - Is it even installed?